 Now it's time to complete user_material, by combining it the camera texture and custom texture, using an Add patch.

 Now let's add the gradient effect.
 You'll need to break some of the connections between patches you've already made.
-It's simple to do this - just click on a port, and press delete on your keyboard.
+It's simple to do this - just click on a cable connecting one patch to another, and press delete on your keyboard.